sanpii/git-issue/README.md

     $ git issue new --title='A new issue' 'A long description' Issue #1 created.

+If you don't specify a description, the issue is opened in an editor unless the ``--no-edit`` is added.

 ### Show an issue

     $ git issue show 1